Having a car is a necessity these days, especially if you are living in a place without solid public transportation.

 Pay Off Your Loan Quickly

-Make sure that you make your payments on time, which can benefit your FICO® score over time.
+Make sure that you make your payments on time, which can help your credit score over time.
 If you are able to, try to pay more than your minimum payment so you can lower the number of total payments over time.
 This can save you hundreds in the long run.

 Consider Refinancing Your Loan In The Future